dy-sh/ue-marketplace-automation/readme.md

 ### rename.py

-This script will find all saved `.html` pages and read their titles.
+This script will find all saved `.html` pages, will read their contents and rename the pages
-Next, it will rename `.html` pages and archives with same name to correct asset name from page title.
+and the archives of the same name in accordance with the name of the asset.

 Example: